 - Neurological problems (such as seizures)

-- Cancers and tumors' growth
+- Cancers, and tumours growth

 CBD vs. Hemp Seed Oil

 Hemp seed oil and CBD oil are not the same things.
-While both of these products are made from the marijuana plant, hemp seed oil does not include any cannabidiol (CBD), which is the ingredient that helps your dog relax.
+While both of these products are made from the marijuana plant, hemp seed oil does not include any cannabidiol (CBD), which is the key ingredient that helps your dog relax.

-Different CBD Extracts for Different Purposes
+Different CBD Extracts For Different Purposes

 "What is the best way of giving my dog CBD?" is another typical question from pet owners.